alex-ball/biblatex-oxref/README.md

     intended for use with footnotes;
   * `oxyear` is a style similar to the standard `authoryear`, intended for use with parenthetical in-text citations.
+  * `oxnum` is a style similar to the standard `numeric`, intended for use with numeric in-text citations.

-Both styles should be considered experimental.
+These styles should be considered experimental.
 In particular, the ways in which the styles handle certain tricky references are subject to change.

 [biblatex]: http://ctan.org/pkg/biblatex